Crowns are the most common procedure for restoring teeth.

 If You Are In Need of Dental Crowns, Contact Our Westchester Cosmetic Dentists Today!Request My Appointment

 A dental crown is a tooth-shaped cap that fits over the old or damaged tooth (after it is stabilized).
 Crowns restore the natural feel of your teeth and make your smile look healthy again.
-We make most of our Westchester dental crowns out of porcelain, but we can also offer other materials.
+We make most of our dental crowns out of porcelain, but we can also offer other materials.
 We make some with stainless steel (usually for children's baby teeth), other metals (like gold), or even porcelain fused with metal.
-When you come in for your free consultation, your Westchester dentist will discuss your needs and help you decide which type of dental crown is right for you.
+When you come in for your consultation, your dentist will discuss your needs and help you decide which type of dental crown is right for you.
 These will depend on a variety of factors, including the strength needed for your new tooth.

 Dental crowns are very durable and strong, and can last for many years.
 They are usually made of porcelain, or porcelain bonded to gold which provide:

-You should always discuss the need for a dental crown with your Westchester dentist, but generally you would need a crown if:
+You should always discuss the need for a dental crown with your dentist, but generally you would need a crown if:

 If you need dental crowns in Westchester, look no further than Advanced Dentistry of Scarsdale!
 Our prosthodontist, Dr. Steven Brisman, has over 35 years of experience creating custom dental crowns for his patients.
 Our practice offers exceptional cosmetic dentistry, so you can feel confident that selecting us for your dental crowns is the right choice!
-If you need other procedures to strengthen your teeth and gums before you get a crown, you don't have to find a Westchester periodontist--we have one right here!
-Our cosmetic dentistry has three specialists that will work together to make sure you love your smile.
+If you need other procedures to strengthen your teeth and gums before you get a crown, you don't have to find a periodontist--we have one right here!
+Our practice has three specialists that will work together to make sure you love your smile.

 Our in-house dental laboratory also cuts the wait time!
-We can send in your impressions and get an accurate, beautiful dental crown much faster than a dentistry that has to outsource its fabrications.
+We can send in your impressions and get an accurate, beautiful dental crown much faster than a office that has to outsource its fabrications.
 We care deeply about all our patients, and we want to make sure you are happy and feel comfortable with your dental crown.
-Call us today for a free consultation!Request an appointment
+Call us today for a consultation!Request an appointment

 Getting a dental crown usually requires at least two office visits; the first is when we will do fitting and place a temporary crown to protect the damage, and a second visit to place the finished, permanent crown.

-During the first visit, your Westchester dentist will check the roots and bone of the damaged tooth to check for stability.
+During the first visit, your dentist will check the roots and bone of the damaged tooth to check for stability.
 If there is too much damage, you may need another procedure, like a dental implant, to replace the tooth.
 If the tooth is ready, we will numb the area surrounding the tooth and file it down to make room for the crown.

-If there is not enough tooth (from decay or breakage), your Westchester Prosthodontist will add to the tooth for a stable foundation.
+If there is not enough tooth (from decay or breakage), your dentist will add to the tooth for a stable foundation.
 We will then take a clay impression of your teeth so our in-house lab can create a crown that matches your smile.
 We will also make sure that the new crown won't affect your bit.
 Having an in house dental lab minimizes the wait time and ensures a perfect fit!
 You will receive a temporary crown (for protection) over the tooth until your permanent crown is available.

-First, when you have your temporary crown, be sure to get advice from your Westchester dentist on how to care for it.
+First, when you have your temporary crown, be sure to get advice from your dentist on how to care for it.
 Generally, avoid chewing ice and sticky candy.
 Use the other side of your mouth to chew when you have the temporary crown.
 Once you have your permanent crown in place, it will act just like your other teeth!
 It’s not immune from decay or bacteria, so keep up a good oral hygiene routine with brushing and flossing twice a day.
 Avoid sugary foods and drinks, just like you should with your natural teeth.

 Your new crown will last many years, but its durability also depends on how well you treat it.
 As with your natural teeth, avoiding foods that cause cavities and very hard foods will help lengthen the life of your crown.
 Keep up your brushing, flossing and regular dental checkups and you’ll be pleased with how long it lasts.

-If you have questions about dental crowns or want to get started, call us today for a free consultation!Request My Appointment
+If you have questions about dental crowns or want to get started, call us today for a consultation!Request My Appointment

 While problems with crowns are uncommon, we want you to receive the best care possible.
 Call us immediately if you experience any of the following: